Pronatos treats

 WHAT HAPPENS TO OUR FEET?

-With age, our arches of the foot drop down, the foot becomes wider and the shoes begin to feel cramped and uncomfortable.
+With age, the arches of the foot drop down, the foot becomes wider, and the shoes begin to feel cramped and uncomfortable.
 Why?
-Well, it’s a natural progression that comes from less exercise and overloads.
+Well, it’s a natural progression from less exercise and overload.
 The foot needs to be trained, but it can also collapse from overload.

-Just overloading can cause the big toe not to come up under load and give Functional Hallux Limitus which then worsens to the next stage which is Rigidus and then Valgus.
-It may be enough to do a heavy lift for the foot to be overpaid and the arch of the foot to sink down a little.
-Other reasons can be that you get a back shot or just a sore back so that there is a nerve impact down the leg so that the muscles weaken.
+Just overloading can cause the big toe not to come up under load and give Functional Hallux Limitus, which worsens to the next stage, which is Hallux Rigidus and then Hallux Valgus.
+It may be enough to carry something heavy for the foot to be overloaded and the arch of the foot to sink a little.
+Other reasons can be that you get back pain or just a sore back so that there is nerve irritation down the leg and the muscles weaken.

-Tight shoes negatively affect the foot, with the toes not having enough space, the foot begins to collapse from the big toe not having room to support the foot properly.
-This leads to the foot being turned outwards and the arch of the foot collapsing, the big toe is slowly shifted towards the next toe so that these are crossed and you have got Hallux Valgus
+Tight shoes negatively affect the foot; with the toes not having enough space, the foot begins to collapse from lack of mobility and not having room to support the foot properly.
+The foot is being turned outwards due to the stiff big toe joint, we walk at an oblique angle over the arch, and the arch of the foot collapses.
+The big toe is pushed towards the next toe as you walk with an inward rotation of the heel, and you have got Hallux Valgus

 Children and their walking style.